Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/New-AzEventHubCluster.md

 # New-AzEventHubCluster

 ## SYNOPSIS
-Create an instance of an Event Hubs Cluster.
+create an instance of an Event Hubs Cluster.

 ## SYNTAX